I am a writer, coach and mental health campaigner.

 I now use my understanding of stigma, including self-stigma, to raise awareness and reduce the negativity that are still associated with mental illness.
 I write, speak at conferences and via the broadcast media.
 You can listen to me here on the Insiders Guide to Mental Health clips from BBC Radio 4’s All in the Mind.

 I coach executives from the public and charitable sectors, usually when they have arrived at some sort of career or personal crossroads.
 I also coach clinical leaders via the Darzi Fellow programme.
 I contribute to the NHS Leadership Academy Programme for NHS managers, and offer mentoring to some of the trainees in a voluntary capacity.
 I use Myers Briggs and other psychological tools to help those I work with to develop increased understanding of themselves and the impact they have on others – what is these days called emotional intelligence.

-I am vice chair of Grassroots Suicide Prevention.
 I volunteer with Samaritans and help to run my local branch, Brighton, Hove and District Samaritans.
 Recently I chaired a Time to Change project aimed at reducing the stigma of mental illness experienced within health services – you can read more about it here.

 I have qualifications in adult nursing, child nursing, and health visiting, a BA in Psychology and a Masters in Public Sector Management.
 My memoir will be published later this year.
 I will then be writing a novel.